Skip to main content

 A record of the DSE assessment and training and details of action taken in response to the DSE assessment should be kept in the individual’s personal file.

-It is the responsibility of all staff to make a judgement on whether the workstation they are using is conductive to ensuring that their on-going health needs are met.
+It is the responsibility of all staff to make a judgement on whether the workstation they are using is conducive to ensuring that their ongoing health needs are met.
 If any issues are identified these should be reported to their manager.

 The use of portable equipment such as laptops must also be assessed or reviewed where extensive use within an office environment is identified to ensure that ancillary equipment, for example, raised plinth’s, auxiliary keyboards and lap top docking stations are used to minimise health risks (see section 5.3).